nyu-cs-gy-6533-fall-2022/assignment-5-final-project-coelus/README.md

 7. Sound manager using bass.h
 8. Deferred Key system for adding tolerance to player inputs.
 9. Debug system for visualizing the collision range.
-10.Camera that chases the player and clamps the position depends on the stage size.
+10. Camera that chases the player and clamps the position depends on the stage size.